Newborn Heart Screening

 MultiCare Adopts Pulse Oximetry as Standard of Care

-In April 2013, MultiCare Health System officially declared pulse-oximetry newborn heart screening standard of care for all newborns in MultiCare family birth centers.
+In April 2013, MultiCare officially declared pulse-oximetry newborn heart screening standard of care for all newborns in MultiCare family birth centers.
 While pulse-oximetry screening has been offered to all families since 2008 as part of a research study at Tacoma General Hospital, the screening test will now be performed for all babies as part of their normal newborn care.
 Since its inception in 2008, pulse-oximetry screening has identified 45 infants with congenital heart defects, five of whom had critical congenital heart defects.
 In May 2012 the screening program was expanded to include Good Samaritan Hospital in Puyallup.
-Screening is now done at all three Family Birth Centers, in Tacoma, Puyallup and Auburn.
+Screening is now done at Family Birth Centers, in Tacoma, Puyallup and Auburn.

 Heart Test Now Recommended for All Newborns